gnss-sdr/geniuss-place/_posts/2019-07-29-gnss-sdr-v0011-released.md

 ## Improvements in [Accuracy]({{ "/design-forces/accuracy/" | relative_url }}):

- * Local clock correction based on PVT solution (error kept below 1 ms).
+ * Local clock correction based on PVT solution, allowing the delivery of continuous observables.
  * Fix a bug in broadcast ionospheric parameters usage.